mixxxdj/mixxx/source/chapters/library.rst

 library.
 Mixxx imports your music library automatically when it is run for the first time, and automatically detects newly added tracks on each subsequent run.
-If you want to manually refresh your library without exiting (for example because you added or moved files) you can do this with Library→Rescan Library in the menu.
+If you want to manually refresh your library without exiting (for example because you added or moved files) you can do this with :menuselection:`Library --> Rescan Library` in the menu.

 To load a track into a deck, you can either simply drag it to the waveform display or use the context menu (right-click on a track).
 The right-click